Preset courses: Summer school

 New class?
 Existing class?

-Follow these three steps to assign a summer school preset to a new Checkology class.
+Follow these steps to assign a summer preset course to a new Checkology class.

 1. Click the "+ Assign course" button.